Five Element Acupuncture:

 Does it hurt?

 Acupuncture needles are extremely fine and flexible.
 When the needles are inserted, you may feel a dull ache, which lasts only 1 or 2 seconds.
 Patients do not typically describe their treatment as painful.
+In fact, many find that Five Element Acupuncture facilitates relaxation and enhances overall wellness.
+This gentle approach allows practitioners to effectively address various root issues while ensuring a comfortable experience for each patient.

 Is it safe?